Unleash/unleash/website/docs/reference/integrations/jira-cloud-plugin-installation.md

 You will need an Unleash admin user to configure the access tokens needed to connect the plugin to Unleash.

-For Unleash Open Source this plugin requires the use of an [Admin API token](../api-tokens-and-client-keys.mdx) to connect.
+This plugin requires an Unleash Pro or an Unleash Enterprise instance.

-For Unleash Enterprise we recommend using a [service account](../service-accounts.md).
+We recommend using a [service account](../service-accounts.md) token for communicating with Unleash.
 Service accounts are also required to integrate with [Change Requests](../change-requests.md)

 ### Jira